Fedcomp/any_sms/README.md

 # Uses backend you specify
 ActiveSMS.send_sms(phone, text, backend: :my_custom_backend2)

-# depending on your initializer it will use different backends
+# depending on your initializer it may use different backends (like in this example)
 # in different environments.
 ```